lassepe/LiftedTrajectoryGames.jl/README.md

 solver = LiftedTrajectoryGames(solver, planning_horizon; n_actions)
 ```

-> :warning: Note that the solver construction may take a while as it compiles all the relevant functions and derivatives for fast online computation.
+> :warning: Note that the solver construction may take a while as it compiles all the relevant functions and derivatives for accelerated downstream computations.

 Once you have set up the solver, you can invoke it for a given `initial_state`.